deadlysyn/splinter/README.md

 ![Picture of Master Splinter](https://github.com/deadlysyn/splinter/blob/master/assets/splinter.jpg)

-# Splinter: Cloud Foundry Service Smoke Tester
+# Splinter: Cloud Foundry Service Tester

 Inspired by prior art:

 - https://github.com/cloudfoundry/cf-smoke-tests
 - https://github.com/pivotal-cf/rabbit-labrat

-Simple idea to extend the above into a more generic and customizable service smoke test framework.

-I've spoke to customers who had a desire for smoke tests above and beyond `cf-smoke-tests`.
-While an excellent place to start, the next thing a platform team typically wants is an extended smoke test based on a custom application leveraging shared services like MySQL, Redis, etc.
+If you have no automated testing, `cf-smoke-tests` is an excellent place to start.
+The next thing a platform team typically wants is a "synthetic test" based on a custom application leveraging shared services like MySQL or Redis (continuously validating developer experience).

-Splinter is an attempt to meet that need.
-The idea is to provide a simple application allowing platform teams to easily and selectively exercise shared services. `cf-smoke-tests` can continue providing confidence in Cloud Foundry components while Splinter integrates with external monitoring to provide confidence in shared services.
+Splinter is an attempt to meet that need by providing a simple application allowing platform teams to easily and selectively exercise shared services. `cf-smoke-tests` can continue providing confidence in Cloud Foundry components while Splinter integrates with external monitoring to provide confidence in shared services.